ErnestoAPantoja/wordpress-website-aws/README.md

 <h3>&#9328; Create an Auto Scaling Group</h3>

 - An auto scaling group will be made to dynamically create and scale web servers in the Private App Subnets.
 This is to make the website highly available, scalable, fault-tolerant, and elastic.
-Before making the auto scaling group, terminate Webserver AZ1 and AZ2 from the EC2 console.
+Before making the auto scaling group, <b>terminate Webserver AZ1 and AZ2</b> from the <b>EC2</b> console.

 <p align="center">
 <img src="https://i.imgur.com/FoXfHP1.png" height="80%" width="80%" alt="Step 17-1"/>
 </p>

 - A launch template will be made to contain the configurations of the EC2 instances that are created in the auto scaling gorup.
-Select Launch Templates from the land-hand menu and click Create launch template.
+Select <b>Launch Templates</b> from the land-hand menu and click <b>Create launch template</b>.
 Use the following configurations to create the launch template:
-  - Launch template name: Dev-Launch-Template
+  - <b>Launch template name</b>: Dev-Launch-Template
-  - Description: Launch Template for ASG
+  - <b>Description</b>: Launch Template for ASG
-  - Enable Auto Scaling guidance
+  - <b>Enable Auto Scaling guidance</b>
-  - Application and OS Images: Amazon Linux
+  - <b>Application and OS Images</b>: Amazon Linux
-  - Amazon Machine Image: Amazon Linux 2 AMI (free tier eligible)
+  - <b>Amazon Machine Image</b>: Amazon Linux 2 AMI (free tier eligible)
-  - Instance type: t2.micro
+  - <b>Instance type</b>: t2.micro
-  - Key pair: myec2key
+  - <b>Key pair</b>: myec2key
-  - Firewall (security groups): Web Server Security Group
+  - <b>Firewall (security groups)</b>: Web Server Security Group
-- Before creating the launch template, insert the same script used to create the EC2 instance for the application load balancer (and make sure the EFS data is correct).
+- Before creating the launch template, insert the same script used to create the EC2 instance for the application load balancer (and make sure the EFS data is correct) into the user data.

 <p align="center">
 <img src="https://i.imgur.com/jDeOgMq.png" height="80%" width="80%" alt="Step 17-2"/>